ptangphao/StepUP/StepUpSearchAPI/README.md

 # StepUpSearchAPI

 ## Description
-StepUpSearchAPI is a Ruby on Rails API built for allowing .
+StepUpSearchAPI is a Ruby on Rails API that holds data regarding mental health professionals.
+Users are able to query the API to obtain a list of relevant healthcare professionals organized using a ranking algorithm based on user provided parameters.
 The application was deployed on Heroku and utilized the StepUpScraperAPI to build its database.(http://www.github.com/stepup/steupscraperapi)

 ## Technologies
 * Ruby on Rails
 * Heroku

 ## API End Points

 ### GET '/search'